Photo: Saxon Winery's Jayne and Paul Graydon

 Paul says.
 “I had been drinking the best wines in the world, having travelled

 on expenses.”
-Jayne had also spent several years selling Piper-Heidsieck
+Jayne had also spent several years selling USA Piper-Heidsieck

 for Okanagan wines to supplement their agency’s European wine portfolio, they